DanteAlighierin/foot/README.md

   Drag to select; when released, the selected text is copied to the _primary_ selection.
-Note that this feature is normally disabled whenever the client has enabled mouse tracking, but can be forced by holding `shift`.
+Note that this feature is normally disabled whenever the client has enabled mouse tracking, but can be forced by holding <kbd>shift</kbd>.

 * <kbd>left</kbd> - **double-click**

   Selects the _word_ (separated by spaces, period, comma, parenthesis etc) under the pointer.
-Hold `ctrl` to select everything under the pointer up to, and until, the next space characters.
+Hold <kbd>ctrl</kbd> to select everything under the pointer up to, and until, the next space characters.

 * <kbd>left</kbd> - **triple-click**